FoundationDB/fdb-kubernetes-operator/docs/manual/resources.md

 Pod names are intended to be unique within a namespace and Kubernetes Cluster.
 Pods for a single FDB cluster that run in different Kubernetes Clusters can have the same pod name.
 Pod names have the format `$cluster-$class-$number`. `$cluster` is the name of the cluster. `$class` and `$number` have the same meaning and value as they have in the process group name.
 If the process class has an underscore, it will be replaced with a dash.

-Volume claims have the same name as a pod, with a suffix taken from the name in the `processes.volumeClaimTemplate` field in the cluster spec.
+Volume claims have the same name as a pod, with a suffix taken from the name in the `podNames.volumeClaimTemplate` field in the cluster spec.
 If this field is not set, we will use the suffix `data`.

 Per-pod services have the same name as the pod.